isurumadhushan24572/Chat-Bot-With-Open-AI/README.md

 ## Key Notes
 - This project is a simple implementation to get started with AI-powered chatbots.
-- The chatbot uses OpenAI’s model with a **temperature variable set to 0.5** for balanced responses.
+- The chatbot uses OpenAI’s model and Llama  with a **temperature variable set to 0.5** for balanced responses.
 - Chat history (user inputs and chatbot responses) is maintained to provide better quality answers based on context.

 ---